 In the end of the first year my husband and the dog went Back to Israel.

 They rode horses to the Siberian border and met the reindeer herders.
 And petted the deer.
-The surfed down rivers in Nepal.
-Climbed to high altitude (4500 meters/15,000ft) in India.
+They surfed down rivers in Nepal.
+Climbed to high altitude (5600 meters/18,500ft) in India.
 Rode bicycle in Vietnam.
 Did shopping in Thailand.
 Ate pan baked bread with yak butter in Mongolia.
 Celebrated a birthday in china and mostly met a lot A LOT of love and happiness.
 A million.

 In the summer of 2013 me and my husband decided to make our separation official.

-Many families set out themselves after exposing themselves to the options showed in this website, options they never even considered before.
+Many families set out themselves after exposing themselves to the options showed on the ebook and in this website, options they never even considered before.
 I am proud and grateful to have taken a part in making the dreams of so many people come true.

 And check out my Facebook page.